Ay1tsMe/minimalWebsite/tuxtower/content/blog/rippingcds.md

 It's super simple to run.
 All you do is insert your CD into your disc drive and then run `abcde` in your terminal.
 If MusicBrainz finds tags for your CD, it will prompt you to select which version.
 It will then ask if you want to edit the tagging data.
 I normally pick no even if the album is not automatically detected as we will be using MusicBrainz Picard later to fully tag the music.
 It will then prompt if it's a multiartist album and then thats it.
 In a few minutes you will have your music ripped off your CD!!!

 # Tagging the files

+{{ resize_image(path="images/blog/musicbrainz.png", width=700, height=800 op="fit") }}

 The current standard for tagging music is to use [MusicBrainz](https://musicbrainz.org/) database.
 This is an open-source database where anyone can contribute the metadata for albums.
 Most of my CD's that I own have been in this database.
 If for some reason yours isn't, you can always contribute your album to the database.
 That way once it's in you can use your album release to tag the .flac's you just ripped aswell as allowing other people to use your release to tag their music.

-MusicBrainz convientaly has a program called [`Picard`](https://picard.musicbrainz.org/) which we will be using to tag our albums using their database.
+MusicBrainz convientaly has a program called [Picard](https://picard.musicbrainz.org/) which we will be using to tag our albums using their database.

 ### Installing Picard
 `Picard` can be installed in pretty much every OS.
 Instructions for your OS can be found on this [page.](https://picard.musicbrainz.org/downloads/)

 ### Configuring Picard
-After lots of tinkering and finding the right way to tag music efficiently, these are the current settings I use inorder for your music to be imported correctly by music managing software such as `Jellyfin` or `Navidrome`.
+After lots of tinkering and finding the right way to tag music efficiently, these are the current settings I use inorder for your music to be imported correctly by music managing software such as [Jellyfin](https://github.com/jellyfin/jellyfin) or [Navidrome](https://github.com/navidrome/navidrome).

 #### Accounting for Multiple Artists
 Firstly, we want to make sure multiple artists are handled correctly.
 By default, Picard does not tag multiple artists in a way that is handled smoothly by `Jellyfin`.
 If you use Picard's defaults, you will have lots of artists labelled: